cdguru/aws_terraform_sg_module/README.md

-# AWS Security Group Module
+# AWS Terraform Security Group Module

 This module allows you to create an AWS Security Group very easily.
 I have added a trick to automatically set the Name of the SG.